An amazing opportunity to gain valuable work experience and paid work alongside training for your Level 1 & 2 exams in beautiful New Zealand!

-3. If you are we will invite you to formally apply, with a £95 application fee and invite you to a Skype interview within the next week or so to talk further about the internship opportunity.
+3. If you are, we will invite you to formally apply, with a £95 application fee.
+We will invite you to a Skype interview within a week or so to discuss the internship opportunity further.

 4. If we feel that you are well-suited for the programme, your place on the programme will be confirmed and you'll be heading off to New Zealand to work and study in the mountains!

 Here you'll find a week by week breakdown of your course.

 Week 1 & 2 - Preliminary Training with Ruapehu Snowsports

 Training and work weeks